AjjMC/ajjgui/README.md

 ## List of GUI Widgets

-> **NOTE:** Some of the following commands are too long to fit in the chat box and need to be executed using command blocks.
+> **NOTE:** Some of the following commands are too long to fit in the chat box and need to be executed using a command block.

+> **NOTE** The right data types must be used.
+Where a byte list is specified, an integer list is also supported for simplicity.

 > **NOTE:** The ``ajjgui.Command``, ``ajjgui.Exit``, ``ajjgui.Fixed``, ``ajjgui.Page`` and ``ajjgui.Relative`` NBT tags are covered separately in later sections.